urbanairship/aerostat/README.rst

 .. _Aerostat-synopsis:

-Aerostat is an open source client/server system for automatically naming clound nodes based on the service that they run primarily.
+Aerostat is an open source client/server system for automatically naming cloud nodes based on the service that they run primarily.
 This is a key piece of automating deployment of new nodes.

-It's designed with EC2 in mind, however, it should be extendable to any cloud provider.
-It should noted that Aerostat is still under active development.
+It's designed with Amazon EC2 in mind, however, it should be extendable to any cloud provider.
+It should be noted that Aerostat is still under active development.
 While it is in production at urbanairship.com, there are a number of scenarios in which it may not work with other infrastructure.
 Consider this beta software.

-The distribution of node identifcation (hostnames, aliases) happens by using /etc/hosts.
+The distribution of node identification (hostnames, aliases) happens by using /etc/hosts.
 So this software is designed for Unix systems which rely on that file during routine DNS resolution.